 Policy-making and supervisory functions are the responsibility of and are vested in the Council under provisions of the City Charter.
-Ordinances, resolutions and zoning decisions are presented at Council meetings at 6:30 p.m. on each Tuesday.
+Ordinances, resolutions and zoning decisions are presented at Council meetings at 6:30 p.m. on the second and fourth Tuesday of each month.
 Council meetings are televised on the local cable public access station.
 A simple majority of the Council constitutes a quorum.
 The Mayor is required to vote on all matters considered by the Council, but has limited power to veto Council actions that can be overridden by simple majority action of the Council.